bitrise-steplib/steps-ios-auto-provision-appstoreconnect/README.md

 Add this step directly to your workflow in the [Bitrise Workflow Editor](https://devcenter.bitrise.io/steps-and-workflows/steps-and-workflows-index/).

-You can also run this step directly with [bitrise CLI](https://github.com/bitrise-io/bitrise).
+You can also run this step directly with [Bitrise CLI](https://github.com/bitrise-io/bitrise).

 ## ⚙️ Configuration